PowerShell/PowerShell/KNOWNISSUES.md

 # Known Issues

-## Computer.cs
+## `Computer.cs`

-The file `monad/src/commands/management/Computer.cs` has been removed temporarily from `Microsoft.PowerShell.Commands.Management` because of we cannot resolve `Microsoft.WSMan.Management` for FullCLR builds.
+The file `monad/src/commands/management/Computer.cs` has been removed temporarily from `Microsoft.PowerShell.Commands.Management` because we cannot resolve `Microsoft.WSMan.Management` for FullCLR builds.
 This must be fixed ASAP.

+## `ImplicitRemotingCommands.cs`

+The file `monad\src\commands\utility\ImplicitRemotingCommands.cs` has been removed temporarily from `Microsoft.PowerShell.Commands.Utility` because it does not build on Core PowerShell, and cannot be guarded with preprocessor directives due to the use of here-strings that contain lines starting with `#`, which breaks the preprocessor.

+## `WebCmdlet`

+All files in `monad\src\commands\utility\WebCmdlet` have been removed from `Microsoft.PowerShell.Commands.Utility` because we cannot resolve `mshtml.dll` as a framework assembly.

 ## `Microsoft.Management.Infrastructure.Native`